David-Way/david-way.github.io/content/projects/warp-weighted-loom/warp-weighted-loom.md

 ---
 title: Building a Viking loom
-description: A side project
+subTitle: Designing and building a warp weighted loom suitable for a home use.
+description: Designing and building a warp weighted loom suitable for a home use.
 publish: true
 gridShape: box
-order: 1
+order: 2
-thumbnail: warp-weighted-loom/images/warp-weighted-loom.jpg
+thumbnail: warp-weighted-loom/images/weave.jpeg
 date: 2023-11-18
 tags:
   - woodwork